digidip/tapjaw-example/README.md

 ### Connector Implementation

-#### Single Connector

 The purpose of a connector is to allow an adapter to use different external API services, so for example some third party APIs will have a RESTful and SOAP API.
 The _Connector Pattern_ allows us to create a two implementations with the same method signatures for the adapter to use.
-The example below fleshes out the idea.
+The developer then has the choice to switch between either connector and expect the adapter to operate seemlessly regardless of which connector is used.

+#### Single Connector

+The most basic implementation of af a connector is to communicate with a single third party API.
+The following example demostrates how to create one of these connectors:

 ```typescript